 Ideal Growing Locations

-Instead, work with the natural tendencies of the plants by growing mint in locations suited for its strengths:
+It’s a good idea to grow mint in a way that will limit its ability to spread and take over.
+Work with the natural tendencies of the plants by growing mint in locations suited for its strengths:

 - As an indoor herb.